turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   coercion, and violence in the separate outward profile.
 Keep both distinct from *Beseelung*, actuation, carrier topology, jealousy, jurisdiction, entrusted power, and animation distribution while allowing demonstrated correlations.
+- For programme exit and sacrifice, distinguish ordinary social or contractual cost from a continuing sovereignty claim over the leaver.
+Test whether a threatened boundary, authorized victim, relevant audience, and authority- renewing inference establish boundary sacrifice, sacrificial boundary repair, or a sacrificial proof loop.
+Costly commitment does not prove truth, goodness, jurisdiction, or subjecthood absorption.
+Use an integrated source-sensitive application where one exists; new religious, legal, and historical applications require their own layer-specific evidence.
+For Islam, do not collapse canonical doctrine, classical jurisprudence, historical enforcement, contemporary law and articulation, or reformist reinterpretation, and do not reset the integrated canonical-classical apostasy classification merely because it is controversial.
 - When the Culture Program branch matters, identify the unit, subtractive essence, load-bearing claim, accessible defeater, final interpreter, evidence horizon, actual correction, and countercase.
 Keep branch independent of order level,